 The ITIL guiding principles are part of the ITIL Service Value System (SVS).
 These principles are provided as a guide for the professionals who will design the strategic use of ITIL and its service to the organization.

 These principles are immediately evident from even the Change Management Process.
-By including the “Value” field in the “Request for Change” form, latitude is provided for a greater variety of outcomes.
+By including the “Value” field in the “Request for Change” form, the latitude is provided for a greater variety of outcomes.

 These principles are the foundation on which the strategy is built.
 By applying these principles from an early stage, each organization can create further policies.
 In time the principles become part of the organizations work culture.
 The principles move from theory to strategy to a primary part of continual improvement.